pkaan/SudukoVerifier/README.md

 Solutions can be found in "solutions.txt".

-Gamers can add their own solutions to the text file.
+Players can add their own solutions to the text file.

 More help: see "verifier.pdf".